Analytical, because It's interesting. Interesting, because it's analytical.

-As I mentioned in my previous review.
 After the completion of Halo 3, Bungie made a deal with Microsoft.
-The deal was that upon the completion of 2 more games set in the Halo universe, and the full ownership of the rights were handed over, Bungie could leave the conglomerate.
-Microsoft, whom were already capitalizing on the franchise’s success, by implementing it into other mediums.
-Were met with a rather small expansion of the products that they hoped to be incorporated into a mass multimedia franchise.
+The deal was that upon the completion of two more games set in the Halo universe, and the full ownership of the rights were handed over, Bungie could leave the conglomerate.
+Microsoft was already capitalizing on the franchise’s success by implementing it into other mediums.
+We were met with a rather small expansion of the products that they hoped to be incorporated into a mass multimedia franchise.
 One that would rival the big names, such as Star Wars.

 Gameplay: Have I Done This Before...?

-‘Medpacks’ make a return and whilst they do advise caution seeing as you now have 2 health bars, they are scattered around like sweet wrappers, this can devoid tension.
-Such as with certain equipment in ALL of the Halo games, the level design is inconsistent in understanding where to stress tension, especially when a ‘get out of jail card’ AKA, a rocket launcher or 3 med packs, is given to you before a skirmish.
+Medpacks make a return and whilst they do advise caution seeing as you now have two health bars, they are scattered around like sweet wrappers; this can devoid tension.
+Such as with certain equipment in all of the Halo games, the level design is inconsistent in understanding where to stress tension, especially when a ‘get out of jail card’ AKA a rocket launcher or three med packs is given to you before a skirmish.
 Not only this, but there are multiple wave-based objectives throughout the campaign.
 These moments are where the gameplay halts and it’s because they severely limit you into bunkering down in a position and defending it.
-Whilst this isn’t exactly new to Halo, its way more distracting here primarily because it takes you away from the super solider fantasy.
-These objectives only prolong the campaign, a campaign that has a very distinct feeling of ‘been there done that’.
+Whilst this isn’t exactly new to Halo, it's way more distracting here primarily because it takes you away from the super solider fantasy.
+These objectives only prolong the campaign, a campaign that has a very distinct feeling of "been there done that."

 Conclusion: The End of an Era

-To summarize.
-Reach, to me was not a culmination of strengths and assets that had been simmering since the beginning.
+Reach, to me, was not a culmination of strengths and assets that had been simmering since the beginning.
 Whilst still highly enjoyable, it doesn't offer anything new.
-The community tools are better than they had been, but as the send off, Reach, decent in its design lacks any ideas that make it stand out.
+The community tools are better than they had been, but as the send off, Reach is decent in its design but lacks any ideas that make it stand out.
 It's a good game, but it's clear to me that Bungie are ready to move on.
-Whilst I did enjoy the campaign, it certainly was'nt for the narrative.The effort is here, but the law of diminishing returns effects everything.
+Whilst I did enjoy the campaign, it certainly wasn't for the narrative.The effort is here, but the law of diminishing returns effects everything.
 Whilst serviceable to Microsoft, Bungie should be proud of what they have done, as the legacy would be continued, indefinitely.

 © 2019 Tom Oliver Hargreaves